kitten/fluorine/docs/introduction/concepts.md

 Side effects might influence actions, but sometimes they don't.

-Let's list all tricks and features that are possible with Agendas:
+Let's list all tricks and features that are possible with Agendas.

 ### Composing actions